Corporate Development Group logo

 Frequently Asked Questions

-How long does Corporate Development Group take to show results?
+How does Corporate Development Group compare to similar companies?

-Corporate Development Group is best for small business owners with established revenue streams who need capital urgently and can tolerate the higher costs of merchant cash advances in exchange for speed.
-The primary caveat is that the lack of transparent pricing and terms on their website makes it impossible to assess true borrowing costs before application—applicants must request full disclosure and compare rates against SBA loans, business lines of credit, and other financing alternatives before committing.
+Corporate Development Group is profile signals for small business owners with established revenue streams who need capital urgently and can tolerate the higher costs of merchant cash advances in exchange for speed.
+The primary caveat is that the lack of listed pricing and terms on their website makes it impossible to assess true borrowing costs before application—applicants must request full disclosure and compare rates against SBA loans, business lines of credit, and other financing alternatives before committing.

 • Small business owners with strong daily credit card sales needing immediate working capital